Malinalco: History

 According to mythology, the god Huitzilopochtli abandoned his sister Malinalxóchitl because she was practicing evil witchcraft.
 While she slept, he left her in the middle of the forest.
 When she woke, she was furious at having been abandoned by her brother.
 She gathered people loyal to her and marched off to settle in what is now Malinalco.
 Another version of the story has Malinalxóchitl as the leader of a dissident Mexica tribe, who left to settle in what is now Malinalco and intermarried with the people already there.

 Since far in the pre-Hispanic past, Malinalco was considered a magical place, filled with gods and sorcerers.
 The area shows influences from the Teotihuacan culture, the Toltecs, Matlatzincas and Aztecs, but little is known of the area’s pre-Aztec history.
 Remains of an earlier ceremonial center exist at the summit of the Cerro de los Idolos (Hill of the Idols), but this center and its associated residential zones have not been excavated.
 The first settlements in this part of Mexico State date back to the early post-Classic and the beginning of the late post-Classic.
 This was a time when many populations were on the move in the highlands of Mexico, with new peoples moving south from what is now northern Mexico.
-The first people to arrive here were probably the Culhuas, led by a chief named Cuauhtepexpetlatzin, after this group had already settled in the Valley of Mexico.
-Other peoples to arrive here include the Matlazincas, the Ocuiltecos and the Otomi.
-By the time the Aztecs arrived, the area was dominated by the Matlazincas, who had settled earlier in the Toluca Valley by 8th century CE, then migrated here.
+The first people to arrive were probably the Culhuas, led by a chief named Cuauhtepexpetlatzin, after this group had already settled in the Valley of Mexico.
+Other peoples to arrive include the Matlazincas, the Ocuiltecos and the Otomi.
+By the time the Aztecs arrived, the area was dominated by the Matlazincas, who had settled earlier in the Toluca Valley by 8th century CE, then migrated.
 By the mid-15th century, the Aztecs and the Matlazincas had something of an understanding.
 However, in 1476, the Aztecs subjected this area to their empire under the rule of Axayacatl.
-While Axayacatl conquered this area, it was a successor, Ahuizotl who had most of the Aztec shrines, temples and other constructions built here. including the fort and sanctuary for Aztec military elite.
+While Axayacatl conquered this area, it was a successor, Ahuizotl who had most of the Aztec shrines, temples and other constructions built. including the fort and sanctuary for Aztec military elite.
 When the Spanish arrived, the inhabitants of Malinalco resisted the conquistadors.
 Andrés de Tapia was in charge of subduing the populations of Malinalco and Ocuilán.
 Once this was achieved, the area was organized into encomiendas.
 Malinalco was first under the jurisdiction of Cristobál Rodriguez de Avalos and then the Spanish Crown itself.